buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

 .. py:module:: buildbot.process.buildstep

 There are a few parent classes that are used as base classes for real buildsteps.
 This section describes the base classes.
 The "leaf" classes are described in :doc:`../manual/cfg-buildsteps`.

+See :ref:`Writing-New-BuildSteps` for a guide to implementing new steps.

 BuildStep
 ---------